vineethkumarv/sv-wiki/Array.md

 * It can be stored by the simulator as a hash (lookup) table for extremely fast access of its elements.
 A hash table contains an array of groups of elements.
 A function called hash function generates a unique key to compute the index into this array, from which the correct array element value is obtained.
 * Elements in an associative array can be accessed in a similar way as those in a one-dimensional array.
 * If an attempt is made to read an invalid (non-existent) associative array entry, then the simulator will issue a warning and will return the value ‘x’ for a 4-state integral type or a value ‘0’ for a 2-state integral type.
+* Use of "*" this wild card will increases the simulation time so avoid to use that while declaring the array.

 **Associative Arrays Methods cheat sheet:**